squid-cache/squid-cache.github.io/docs/Features/CacheHierarchy.md

 database](http://www.ircache.net/Cache/Tracker/) to discover other caches near you.
 Keep in mind that just because a cache is registered in the database **does not** mean they are willing to be your parent/sibling/child.
-But it can't hurt to ask...
+But it cannot hurt to ask...

 ## Troubleshooting

 ### My cache registration is not appearing in the Tracker database.

 - Your site will not be listed if your cache IP address does not have a DNS PTR record.
-If we can't map the IP address back to a domain name, it will be listed as "Unknown."
+If we cannot map the IP address back to a domain name, it will be listed as "Unknown."
 - The registration messages are sent with UDP.
 We may not be receiving your announcement message due to firewalls which block UDP, or